 We encourage you to keep the momentum going and register for an upcoming webinar.

 PAEMST webinars will provide you with a detailed overview of the application process and the opportunity to ask questions.
 Webinars may focus on a specific section of the application, such as the video component, or be general in nature.
-To register for a webinar, or to view the full schedule, nominees can visit www.paemst.org/webinar.
+To register for a webinar, or to view the full schedule, applicants can visit https://paemst.nsf.gov/webinar.

 Narrative Portion